 - Need studs for better performance on slippery surfaces

-5. 8 Fans Men’s Fishing Wader Shoes – For Those on Budget
+5. 8 Fans Men’s Fishing Wader Shoes – Best Under a Budget

 If you want to go fishing but don’t have much cash to invest in high-priced wader boots, why don’t you try these 8 Fans Best Fly Fishing Wading Boots for Men?
-These fly fishing boots are very economical and one of the best wading boots on a budget.
+These fly fishing boots are very economical and one of the best budget wading boots.
 Fans Wading boots are great for fishing as well as hunting.
 They have decent strength in their design, provide good support over slippery rocks, and have drain holes to avoid water staying in them.
 What more can one ask for at a subtly low price?

 The rubber soles perform well on muddy and slippery rocks.
 Though not as great on algae-covered rocks, they become a lot better if you just invest in a few studs to the bottom.
 Still cheaper than their market rivals.